gbinside/code_tests/02-BBB.md

 This problem was asked by Dropbox.
 Create an algorithm to efficiently compute the approximate median of a list of numbers.
 More precisely, given an unordered list of N numbers, find an element whose rank is between N / 4 and 3 * N / 4, with a high level of certainty, in less than O(N) time.

+## 328

+Good morning!
+Here's your coding interview problem for today.
+This problem was asked by Facebook.
+In chess, the Elo rating system is used to calculate player strengths based on game results.
+A simplified description of the Elo system is as follows.
+Every player begins at the same score.
+For each subsequent game, the loser transfers some points to the winner, where the amount of points transferred depends on how unlikely the win is.
+For example, a 1200-ranked player should gain much more points for beating a 2000-ranked player than for beating a 1300-ranked player.
+Implement this system.